 Darlinghurst and Potts Point are always fond of a party, but things are particularly vivacious during Mardi Gras.
 The epicentre of Sydney’s LGBTQ+ community, Darlinghurst, in particular, comes alive with a fantastic festival and multi-day party.
 Even if you’re not in town for the spectacle of Mardi Gras, Potts Point and Darlinghurst is an excellent option if you’re looking to wine and dine in Sydney.

-Many of Sydney’s best restaurants and small bars are littered around this area, in particular around Macleay Street and along Darlinghurst Road.
+Many of Sydney’s best cafes, restaurants and small bars are littered around this area, in particular around Macleay Street and along Darlinghurst Road.
 So whether your idea of a great night out is sipping a cocktail in a cozy bar, or fine dining on almost any cuisine, there’s sure to be an option.

 Of course, the sun doesn’t need to be down to enjoy Potts Point and Darlinghurst.
 Both also offer great vibes by day, including an abundance of excellent cafes, boutiques, galleries and at least 15 yoga/pilates studios.
 Markets fill Fitzroy park each Saturday and Sunday, and another great option is to check out one of the shows at many independent theatres in the area.

 Elizabeth Bay meets Potts Point and runs down to the harbour’s edge.
 The leafy streets and impressive architecture encourage exploration on foot.
-While the area has its share of hills and some killer stairs, this is a generally a walkable spot.
+While the area has its share of hills and some killer stairs, this is generally a walkable spot.
 Then there’s the fact that downtown, including the Sydney Harbour Bridge, is less than a half-hour stroll away.

 Where is Potts Point/Woolloomooloo: This area is 2km from the centre of the city and is boarded by Rushcutters Bay to the east, Paddington to the south and the Botanic Gardens and city to the west.